kubedb/docs/docs/guides/qdrant/configuration/using-config-file.md

   deletionPolicy: WipeOut
 ```

 Now, wait a few minutes.
-KubeDB operator will create the necessary PVC, StatefulSet, services, and secrets.
+KubeDB operator will create the necessary PVC, Petset, services, and secrets.
 If everything goes well, we will see that a pod with the name `custom-qdrant-0` has been created.

-Check that the StatefulSet's pod is running:
+Check that the Petset's pod is running:

 ```bash
 $ kubectl get pod -n demo custom-qdrant-0